tetrahedronix/essential-script/readme.txt

 3. Essential Script widget

 == Changelog ==
+= 0.7 =
+* Widgets: start support for Code Editor API
+* Move Codemirror code to a more suitable directory
+* Introduce decorator for the new Code Editor API with Wordpress 4.9
+* Fix if statements causing `Undefined index` error in `Main.php`
+* Add option for syntax higlighter
-= 0.6.1 =
+* Improve the `Queuing` code by implementing the Decorator Pattern = 0.6.1 =
 * Update i18n related po files
 * Remove files and directories no longer necessary